-Section 6.
-Effective Dates.
-This ordinance shall take effect immediately based on the findings by the City Council that this ordinance is necessary for the protection of the public health, safety, and general welfare.
-This ordinance shall be in full force and effect from the date of its adoption by the City Council through December 31, 2011, at which time its terms and provision shall expire and no longer remain in effect.
+SECTION V This interim ordinance is not subject to the California Environmental Quality Act (CEQA) pursuant to Section 15060(c) (2) - the activity will not result in B.B a direct or reasonably foreseeable indirect physical change in the environment and Section 15060(c) (3) - the activity is not a project as defined in Section 15378 of the CEQA Guidelines, because it has no potential for resulting in physical change to the environment, directly or indirectly.
+SECTION VI Effective Dates.
+This ordinance shall take effect immediately based on the findings by the Board of Supervisors that this ordinance is necessary for the protection of the public health, safety, and general welfare.
+This ordinance shall be in full force and effect from the date of its adoption by the Board of Supervisors until December 31, 2011, at which time its terms and provisions shall expire and no longer remain in effect.